JPLDN/Games-Programming-Week-2/Tutorial 2_PlayerMovement3D.md

 ![image](https://github.com/user-attachments/assets/b5fd68cc-b25b-47cd-96b8-b9485d2c5fa5)

 I added in the camera into the camera variable (from first tutorial) and then set the values of the other variables to my liking.
+This is how it should look in the end.